signnow/java-sample-app/src/main/resources/static/samples/EmbeddedSenderWithFormAndFirstSigner/ReadMe.md

-# ISV With Form And One Click Send
+# Embedded Sender With Form And First Signer

-This sample demonstrates how to create a complete document signing workflow for ISV (Independent Software Vendor) applications using SignNow Java SDK.
+This sample demonstrates how to create a complete document signing workflow with embedded sender experience using SignNow Java SDK.
 The sample shows how to collect user information through a custom form, create a document group from a template, populate fields with user data, send the document for signing using embedded sending, and then proceed to signing with limited token authentication.

 ## Use Case Overview

-This sample addresses the common ISV requirement of integrating electronic signature capabilities into existing business applications.
+This sample addresses the common requirement of integrating electronic signature capabilities into existing business applications with embedded sender experience.
 It demonstrates a streamlined workflow where:

 - Users fill out a simple form with their information
 - The system automatically creates a document group from a template